jewkesy/alexa-trifle/README.md

 Three questions.
 Three difficulties.
 You versus the world!

 ## Full Skill Description
-You will be asked three questions from a random selection of categories with increasing difficulty.
+You will be asked three questions from a random selection of categories with increasing difficulty, but increasing score.

 Questions are answered either by "true" or "false", or multi-choice.
 For multi-choice, answer using "a", b", "c" or "d" after listening to the choices.